-- 2. Judging of microcontrolled devices is based on the code, not the hardware. - 3.
-Judging will be based on a score sheet that can be found at http://computers.engtech4ks.com/.
-There are three (3) areas each exhibit will be judged on.
-They are: - a.
-Requirements document - b.
-Operating Instructions - c.
-Functionality (how well did the project meet project objectives)
+25. Pictures or still graphics created are not eligible for entry as a project in this division and should be entered in the appropriate photography division.
+26. Judging will be based on a score sheet which can be found at http://computers.engtech4ks.com/.
+There are four (4) areas each exhibit will be judged on.
+They are: